Updated August 30, 2023

 Writing a guest post for a well-known blog is an excellent way to build your brand and bring some attention to your work.
 Even if you have your own blog, a guest post is always worthwhile because it introduces you to an even larger audience.
 In your post, you could write about your project and what you’re hoping to accomplish with it.
 But this can also be an opportunity to position yourself as an expert in your industry.

 If you’re a tabletop creator, for example, you may have some insights into playtesting that would be interesting to other aspiring tabletop creators.
 Or you might want to share a Top Ten list of the best games of the year.
 Whatever you choose, make sure that it’s related to your project — even if it’s only thematically related and not directly about your project.
-Most importantly, get the website you’re writing for to include a link to your landing page or website as the post’s CTA.
+Most importantly, get the website you’re writing for to include a link to your teaser page or website as the post’s CTA.

 Tracking down blogging opportunities